-The bottom panel of Figure 5 reports the measure of TFP for our model, computed using a close variant of the Bureau of Labor Statistics' procedure.
-The black line with dots displays the model's simulated value of TFP relative to trend (how we detrend and solve the model is discussed below).
+discussed below).
 Note that model TFP lies within the range of empirical measures reported in Figure 5.
-The bottom panel of Figure 6 shows that we obtain the same result when we detrend our three empirical measures of TFP using a trend that begins in 1985.
+The bottom panel of Figure 6 shows that we obtain the same result when we detrend our three empirical measures of TFP when using a trend that begins in 19825

-Nonlinear versions of the standard Kalman smoothing methods could be used instead to estimate the sequence of $\ln(z_t)$ in the post-2008:II data.
+Nonlinear versions of the standard Kalman smoothing methods could be used to estimate the sequence of $\ln(z_t)$ in the post 2008Q2 data.
 In practice, this approach is computationally challenging and we defer it to future work.
-For convenience, we assume there was a one-time shock to $\ln(z_t)$ in 2008:III.
-For the reasons given above, we assume that the shock was to the permanent component of $\ln(z_t)$ , i.e., $\varepsilon_t^P$ .
-We selected a value of -0.4 percent for that shock so that, in conjunction with our other assumptions, the model does a reasonable job of accounting for post-2008:II inflation and log TFP.
-This one-time shock leads to a persistent move in $\ln(z_t)$ , which eventually puts $z_t$ roughly 1.6 percent below the level it would have been in the absence of the shock.
-The shock to $\varepsilon_t^P$ also leads to a sequence of one-step-ahead forecast errors for agents, via (1.33).
+For convenience, we assume there was a one-time shock to $\ln(z_t)$ in 2008Q3.
+For the reasons given above, we assume that the shock was to the permanent component of $\ln(z_t)$, i.e., ε_t^P .
+We selected a value of -0.4 percent for that shock so that, in conjunction with our other assumptions, the model does a reasonable job of accounting for post 2008Q2 inflation and log TFP.
+This one-time shock leads to a persistent move in $\ln(z_t)$ which eventually puts z_t roughly 1.6 percent below the level it would have been in the absence of the shock.
+The shock to ε_t^P also leads to a sequence of one-step-ahead forecast errors for agents, via (2.33).
 Our specification of $\ln(z_t)$ captures features (i) and (ii) of the TFP data that were discussed above.

+Government Consumption Shocks

-Government Consumption Shocks.-Next we consider the shock to government consumption.
-The variable $\eta_t^g$ defined in (1.37) is computed using the simulated path of neutral technology, $\ln(z_t)$ (see (1.38) and (1.39)).
-Then, $g_t$ is measured by dividing actual government consumption in Figure 4, by $\eta_t^g$ .
-Agents forecast the period t value of $\eta_t^g$ using current and past realizations of the technology shocks.
-We assume that agents forecast $g_t$ by using the following AR(2) process:
+Next we consider the shock to government consumption.
+The variable η_t^g defined in (2.37) is computed using the simulated path of neutral technology, $\ln(z_t)$ (see (2.38) and (2.39)).32 Then, g_t is measured by dividing actual government consumption in Figure 4, by η_t^g .
+Agents forecast the period t value of η_t^g using current and past realizations of the technology shocks.
+We assume that agents forecast g_t by using the following AR(2) process:

-$$\ln(g_t/g) = 1.6 \ln(g{t-1}/g) - 0.64 \ln(g{t-2}/g) + \varepsilon_t^G,$$ where $\varepsilon_t^G$ is a mean zero, unit variance i.i.d shock.
-We choose the roots for the AR(2) process such that the first and second order autocorrelations of $\Delta \ln G_t$ in our estimated model are close to the data for the sample 1951:I to 2008:II.
-We assume that the realized values of the government consumption target gap, i.e., the shocks to government consumption, equal the mean data values depicted in panel D of Figure 7.
+$$\ln(g_t/g) = 1.6 \ln(g{t-1}/g) - .64 \ln(g{t-2}/g) + \varepsilon_t^G,$$ where ε_t^G is a mean zero, unit variance iid shock.
+We chose the roots for the AR(2) process such that the first and second order autocorrelations of $\Delta \ln G_t$ in our estimated model are close to the data for the sample 1951Q1 to 2008Q2.
+We assume that the realized values of the government consumption target gap, i.e. the shocks to government consumption, equal the mean data values depicted in the (2,2) element of Figure 7.

-C. Monetary Policy
+5.3.
+Monetary Policy

-We make two key assumptions about monetary policy during the post 2008:III period.
+We make two key assumptions about monetary policy during the post 2008Q3 period.
 We assume that the Fed initially followed a version of the Taylor rule that respects the ZLB on the nominal interest rate.
-We assume that there was an
+We assume that there was an unanticipated regime change in 2011Q3, when the Fed switched to a policy of forward guidance.